-- Select one insight or passage from this session.
-Identify someone who isn't here and plan when you will share it with him/her. - Consider whether there is a group or person you want to invite to go through Conversations with you.
+(02:00) Consider whether there is a group or person you want to invite to go through Table Talk with you.
 Ask God to speak to you about this possibility of passing it on.

-(03:00) Suggestion for closing in prayer: To embody the picture of every ethnicity in heaven, invite someone to close by praying in another language.
+(04:00) Suggestion for closing in prayer: To embody the picture of every ethnicity in heaven, invite someone to close by praying in another language.
 This could be someone in your group or a bilingual person you invite to join you.